2026 CBLOL season: Format

 The same eight (8) teams will compete in Split 2 in a single-round robin tournament where all matches will be played in best-of-threes.
 The top six (6) teams will advance to the playoffs, applying the same format and team seeding principles as Split 1.
-All matches will be played in best-of-fives, with the winner of Split 2 securing qualification for the 2026 League of Legends World Championship.
-It is currently unclear what happens if the CBLOL wins MSI 2026, as they are only allocated one team for each of the three international events.
+All matches will be played in best-of-fives, with the finalists of Split 2 securing qualification for the 2026 League of Legends World Championship.

+On 9 July 2026, Riot Games announced the final of Split 2 on October 10 would held in a road show, with the location revealed to be the Carioca Arena 1 in Rio de Janeiro.